gezpage/serverless-csv-http-notifier/README.md

     python -m unittest -v tests/*

-In order to test invoke the solution locally, without deploying to AWS, you are able to use the “test_data/testdata.json” file with the serverless invoke subcommand.
+In order to invoke the solution locally, without deploying to AWS, you are able to use the “data/json/testdata.json” file with the serverless invoke subcommand.
 You will need a valid S3 bucket and file to already exist, and update the file with these details.
 There are examples of invalid S3 files, which is useful for testing for failure handling.